scosman/zipstreamer/README.md

 ```

 ```
-# call GET endpoint with zsid
+# call `GET /download` endpoint with zsid
 curl -X GET "http://localhost:4008/download?zsid=f57a3561fed98caab2d0ae285a0d7251/raw/4a9630951373e50f467f41d8c7b9d440c13a14d2/zipJsonDescriptor.json" > archive.zip
 ```

 </details>

 <a name="post-create-a"></a>
-### POST /create_download_link
+### `POST /create_download_link`

 This endpoint takes a http POST body containing the [JSON zip file descriptor](#json-descriptor-a), stores it in a local cache, and returns a link ID which allows the caller to fetch the zip file via an additional call to `GET /download_link/{link_id}`.

 This is useful for if you want to trigger a browser "Save File" UI, which isn't shown for POST requests.
-See `GET /download` for a server side method to achieve this.
+See `GET /download` for a server side alternative to achieve this.

 *Important*: